 SECTION 10.
-All exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and livestock area at the fair.
+All exhibitors are prohibited from bringing fans, power washers, misters, refrigerators and small appliances into the barns and livestock area at the fair.
+Tents, generators, trim stands and grooming chutes are to be moved to the exhibitors tack area within one (1) hour of show completion.
+Roadways and walkways need to be clear per the fire department.